Sarpy County Wills & Trusts Lawyer

 Legal Counsel in Bellevue, Omaha, Lincoln, and all of Eastern Nebraska

-If you have property or assets that you want to be distributed to certain individuals upon your death or you have specific wishes for how your care is managed should you become incapacitated or ill, developing a will or trust is crucial.
+If you have property or assets that you want to be distributed to certain individuals upon your death or you have specific wishes for how your care is managed should you become incapacitated or ill, developing powers of attorney, a will or trust is crucial.
 Without one or both of these documents in place before a serious life event, the state will decide how your belongings are distributed.
 And what the state deems appropriate may not reflect what you wanted.
 To ensure you develop a valid will or trust that leaves sound instructions for the distribution of your property, seek the help of a skilled attorney who has an in-depth understanding of estate and probate laws.

 At Reagan Melton & Delaney, our team has 150 years of combined experience and can provide the solid legal advice and guidance you need when planning for your future.
 The processes for establishing a will and/or trust can be complicated and teeming with complex legal jargon.
 Additionally, various laws must be followed to ensure that the document is valid and prevent hardships for your loved ones later on.
 Our Sarpy County lawyers will be by your side, answering your questions and explaining in understandable terms the steps you must take.
 We are ready to help you develop a tailored plan to meet your specific goals.

 To learn more about wills and trusts and how each can be beneficial for you, call us at (402) 226-1899 today.